Specially Adapted Housing for Disabled Veterans

 Approval/Disapproval Decision Time

-From 30 to 60 days.
+From 60 to 90 days.
 Initial interview completed within 30 days of determination of eligibility.
-Grant approval timeline varies and is dependent upon veteran's desires to move forward with securing contractors and drafting construction plans.
+Grant approval timeline varies and is dependent upon veteran's desire to move forward with securing contractors and drafting construction plans.

 Appeals

-Denial of eligibility is appealable through the Board of Veterans' Appeals.
+Denial of eligibility is appealable as outlined in the Appeals Modernization Act.
 In the event of a denial, claimants are advised of appeal rights and procedures at the time of notification.

 Renewals